Mary of Guise: Conflict with Protestants

-The accession of the Protestant Elizabeth in England in 1558 stirred the hopes and fears of Scottish Protestants.
+The accession of the Protestant Elizabeth I in England in 1558 stirred the hopes and fears of Scottish Protestants.
 Elizabeth came to secretly support the Lords of the Congregation.
 In January 1559, the anonymous Beggars' Summons threatened friars with eviction in favour of beggars.
 This was calculated to appeal to the passions of the populace of towns who appeared to have particular complaints against friars.
 Fearing disorder and now determined by circumstance to show less tolerance, the Regent summoned the reformed preachers to appear before her at Stirling on 10 May.
 Insurrection followed.
 The men of Angus assembled in Dundee to accompany the preachers to Stirling, and on 4 May they were joined by John Knox, who had recently arrived from France.
 Stirred by Knox's sermons in Perth and Dundee, the mob sacked religious houses (including the tomb of James I in Perth).
 In response, the Regent marched on Perth, but was forced to withdraw and negotiate when another reformed contingent arrived from the west at Cupar Muir.

 Among the Regent's ambassadors were the Earl of Argyll and Lord James Stewart, Earl of Moray, both professed Protestants.
 When the Regent stationed French mercenaries in Perth, both abandoned her and joined the Lords of the Congregation at St Andrews, where they were also joined by John Knox.
 Even Edinburgh soon fell to them in July, as Mary retreated to Dunbar.
 The Congregation Lords made a truce with Guise and signed the Articles of Leith at Leith Links on 25 July 1559 which promised religious tolerance, then withdrew to Stirling.

 In September, the previous regent, the 2nd Earl of Arran, with the safe return of his son, accepted the leadership of the Lords of the Congregation and established a provisional government.
 However, Mary of Guise was reinforced by professional French troops.
-Some of these troops established themselves at Kinghorn in Fife, and after they destroyed the house of William Kirkcaldy of Grange, according to Knox, Mary declared, "Where is now John Knox's God?
+Some of these troops established themselves at Kinghorn in Fife, and after they destroyed Hallyards Castle, the house of William Kirkcaldy of Grange, Mary (according to Knox) declared, "Where is now John Knox's God?
 My God is now stronger than his, yea, even in Fife."
 In November, the rebels were driven back to Stirling.

 Fighting continued in Fife.
-All seemed lost for the Protestant side until an English fleet arrived in the Firth of Forth in January 1560, which caused the French to retreat to Leith.
+Mary of Guise, troubled by illness, contemplated resigning the Regency, and returning to France.
+René II de Lorraine, Marquis d'Elbeuf was appointed to rule as a French "viceroy" in her stead.
+His mission was abandoned, but more French troops arrived in Scotland.
+All seemed lost for the Protestant side until an English fleet arrived in the Firth of Forth in January 1560, which caused the French to retreat to Leith, the port of Edinburgh which Mary of Guise had re-fortified.